By: Marilyn L. Davis

 “Neither situations nor people can be altered by the interference of an outsider.
 If they are to be altered, that alteration must come from within.” ~Phyllis Bottome

-My mother was an excellent seamstress and alterations were something that most people didn’t like to do.
-She did.
-Taking a garment that was slightly too big or small and then custom fitting it to the new shape pleased her as much as creating something from scratch.
+My mother was an excellent seamstress and liked the process of alterations, making the finished dress, pants, or coat, custom-made.
+Taking a garment that was slightly too big and then custom fitting it to the new shape pleased her as much as creating something from scratch.

 It’s like that for us; some of those pieces of our old lives just don’t fit us anymore.
 We need to get rid of the people, places, and things from our addiction that might harm us today.
 We don’t have to include them in our new life in recovery.

-Granted, not everyone has a counselor that can direct them early in their recovery, but the idea of examining our self-serving and self-centered actions is something that anyone can and should do in their early recovery.
+Granted, not everyone has a counselor that can direct them early in their recovery.
+Still, the idea of examining our self-serving and self-centered actions is something that anyone can and should do in their early recovery.

 Over the years, I’ve tried to continue using that simple concept from early treatment.

 Each person reading this can look at those aspects of themselves that are problematic and make an effort to change that attitude or action for the next 24 hours.
 I guarantee that this small change will result in different outcomes.
 And in the end, it is those alterations that we will make that gain us the most significant rewards in our recovery.